Harukiware/Floppaware/readme.txt

-Floppaware without login, will add login soon but for now it is ok.
+login removed, the person that found the github before shouldnt find it now.